libmapper/libmapper/doc/how_to_compile_and_run.md

-Building libmapper
+Building libmpr
 ==================

-This file documents the build process for libmapper for various operating systems, and will be updated as the libmapper core project progresses.
+This file documents the build process for libmpr for various operating systems, and will be updated as the libmpr core project progresses.

 Linux and OS X